Skip to main content

 Testosterone Replacement Therapy (TRT) serves as a direct intervention to break this cycle.
 By restoring serum testosterone to the upper quartile of the physiologic range, TRT re-establishes an anabolic environment.
 This has profound implications for metabolic health, as evidenced by numerous clinical studies.

 The restoration of optimal testosterone levels has been shown to improve insulin sensitivity, reduce fasting glucose and HbA1c, and favorably alter lipid profiles.
-The table below summarizes findings from key studies on the effects of TRT on markers of in hypogonadal men, a population whose hormonal state mirrors that of individuals under chronic, HPG-suppressive stress.
+The table below summarizes findings from key studies on the effects of TRT on markers of metabolic syndrome in hypogonadal men, a population whose hormonal state mirrors that of individuals under chronic, HPG-suppressive stress.

 Metabolic Marker Baseline (Pre-TRT) Average Post-TRT (12+ Months) Average Change Clinical Significance